-Imagine a scenario in which we wanted to compare the standardized test results from two students.
+Imagine a scenario where we compare the standardized test results from two students.
 Let’s call them Zoe and Mike.
 Zoe took the ACT and scored a 25, while Mike took the SAT and scored 1150.
 Which of the test takers scored better?
 And what proportion of people scored worse than Zoe and Mike?

 How to Use a Z-Table